codefiesta/OAuthKit/README.md

 ```

 ## OAuth 2.0 Provider Debugging
-Standard `debugPrint` to the standard output is disabled by default.
+Debugging output with [debugPrint(\_:separator:terminator:)](https://developer.apple.com/documentation/swift/debugprint(_:separator:terminator:)) into the standard output is disabled by default.
 If you need to inspect response data received from [providers](https://github.com/codefiesta/OAuthKit/blob/main/Sources/OAuthKit/OAuth+Provider.swift), you can toggle the `debug` value to true.
 You can see an [example here](https://github.com/codefiesta/OAuthKit/blob/main/Tests/OAuthKitTests/Resources/oauth.json).

 ## OAuthKit Sample Application
 You can find a sample application integrated with OAuthKit [here](https://github.com/codefiesta/OAuthSample).